-On the southern foothills of the "Rosenkogel", in the heart of western Styria, this historic building sits enthroned above the roofs of the city of Stainz, surrounded by its own vineyards and orchards.
+On the southern foothills of the "Rosenkogel", in the heart of western Styria, this historic building sits enthroned above the roofs of the town of Stainz, surrounded by its own vineyards and orchards.
 The castle was built in 1229 as an Augustinian monastery by Luitbold of Wildon.
-Its roots are the splendid Baroque and Renaissance complex, which is particularly evident in the church of St. Catherine, with its magnificent stucco work.
+The splendid complex has its roots in the Baroque and Renaissance periods, which is particularly evident in the church of St. Catherine with its magnificent stucco work.

 The monastery was secularised in 1785 under Emperor Joseph II and became the property of the State.
-In 1840 Archduke Johann bought the castle from the state property for 250,000 guilders.
-Since then, Stainz Castle is owned by Archduke Johann's descendants, the Counts of Meran, for whom it is not just a residential but also an economic seat.
-Franz of Meran leads the legacy of his famous ancestors with the utmost commitment and modern business principles.
-The careful and responsible use of nature in Stainz Castle is in no contradiction to the use of the latest technology and economic interests.
+In 1840 Archduke Johann bought the castle from the State for 250,000 guilders.
+Since then, Stainz Castle has been owned by Archduke Johann's descendants, the Counts of Meran, for whom it is not just a residential but also an economic seat.
+Today, Franz of Meran carries forward the legacy of his famous ancestors with the utmost commitment and the application of modern business principles.
+The careful and responsible use of nature in Stainz Castle stands in no contradiction to the use of the latest technology and the pursuit of economic interests.

 Be a princess for one day.

-The love story of Archduke Johann and Anna Plochl is a legend.
-For ten years, the archduke had to wait until his brother, Emperor Franz II, gave him permission to marry the postmaster's daughter from Bad Aussee.
-So long you dont have to wait for your fairytale wedding.
-Stainz Castle offers you every possibility for your fairytale wedding - no matter how big or small you want to celebrate your marriage to your dream prince or princess.
+The love story of Archduke Johann and Anna Plochl is legendary.
+The archduke waited ten long years until his brother, Emperor Franz II, finally gave in and granted him permission to marry the postmaster's daughter of Bad Aussee.
+Fortunately, you dont have to wait so long for your fairytale wedding.
+Stainz Castle offers you every possibility - no matter how you want to celebrate your marriage to your dream prince or princess.
 Everything from a small, private affair to a big, flashy wedding is possible.

-For the civil wedding and the reception, the castle courtyard with its picturesque arcade, the so called "Salettl" or the castle terrace with the two powder towers offer a fairytale ambience.
-The Church of St. Catherine which impresses with its baroque interior and its rich stucco decoration provides a perfect setting for the church wedding.
-For the ensuing wedding party, the richly with frescoes decorated, former refectory is exclusively available.
-The maximum number of guests for dinners is 150 persons, with cinema seating 250 persons.
-An internal spiral staircase leads down from the refectory into the historic wine cellar, which is also available for parties of all kinds.
+For the civil ceremony and the reception, the castle courtyard with its picturesque arcade, the so called "Salettl" or the castle terrace with the two powder towers offer a fairytale ambience.
+The Church of St. Catherine with its impressive baroque interior and rich stucco decoration provides a perfect setting for the church wedding.
+For the ensuing wedding banquet, the former refectory with its ornate frescoes is available for your exclusive use.
+The space can seat a maximum of 150 diners, though with cinema seating it can accomodate 250 persons.
+An internal spiral staircase leads from the refectory down into the historic wine cellar, which is also available for parties of all kinds.

 Experience the forest in a different way.

-We offer forest-pedagogical and subject-specific tours in the districts of Stainz and "Rosenkogel" to bring you closer to the forest community.
-Our forester, Helmut Fladenhofer is a trained forestry pedagogue and knows the regional forest like no other.
+We offer pedagogical and subject-specific tours in the forest reserves of Stainz and "Rosenkogel" to bring you closer to the forest community.
+Our forester, Helmut Fladenhofer is a trained forest-pedagogue and knows the regional forest like no one else.
 Call and make an appointment:

 Head forester Helmut Fladenhofer